ACM Research Inc. (ACMR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for ACMR is $17.52, which is $5.49 above the current price.
-The public float for ACMR is 44.62M and currently, short sellers hold a 6.14% ratio of that float.
-The average trading volume of ACMR on February 23, 2023 was 806.57K shares.
+The average price estimated by analysts for ACMR is $17.73, which is $6.81 above than the current price.
+The public float for ACMR is 44.62M, and at present, short sellers hold a 6.14% of that float.
+The average trading volume of ACMR on February 28, 2023 was 826.00K shares.

 Analysts’ Opinion of ACMR

-Many brokerage firms have already submitted their reports for ACMR stocks, with Morgan Stanley repeating the rating for ACMR by listing it as a “Underweight.”
-The predicted price for ACMR in the upcoming period, according to Morgan Stanley is $10 based on the research report published on February 22nd of the current year 2023.
+Many brokerage firms have already submitted their reports for ACMR stocks, with Jefferies repeating the rating for ACMR by listing it as a “Underperform.”
+The predicted price for ACMR in the upcoming period, according to Jefferies is $8 based on the research report published on February 27th of the current year 2023.

-Jefferies, on the other hand, stated in their research note that they expect to see ACMR reach a price target of $7, previously predicting the price at $8.
-The rating they have provided for ACMR stocks is “Hold” according to the report published on November 07th, 2022.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see ACMR reach a price target of $10.
+The rating they have provided for ACMR stocks is “Underweight” according to the report published on February 22nd, 2023.

-Morgan Stanley gave a rating of “Equal-Weight” to ACMR, setting the target price at $9 in the report published on October 18th of the previous year.
+Jefferies gave a rating of “Hold” to ACMR, setting the target price at $7 in the report published on November 07th of the previous year.

 Insider Trading